mhalbrook/truly-infrastructure/readme.md

 ### Testing the Application
-Once the container build has completed and Fargate has successfully launched the service, test the application by navigating to the domain that was configured in step 3 of the **Certificate Section** in the browser of your choice.
-If the **Certificate Section** was skipped, navigate to the *load_balancer_domain_name Output* received after running *terraform apply* in the **Deploying the Service Section**.
+Once the container build has completed and Fargate has successfully launched the service, test the application by navigating to the domain that was configured in Step 3 of the **Certificate Section** in the browser of your choice.

+If the **Certificate Section** was skipped, navigate to the *load_balancer_domain_name* Output received after running *terraform apply* in the **Deploying the Service Section**.

 The following text should be printed in the browser:

                 {"message": "Hello Truly!"}

-If the message is not presented, verify that all Terraform Modules have been deployed and that the Fargate Tasks are running.
+*If the message is not presented, verify that all Terraform Modules have been deployed and that the Fargate Tasks are running.*

 ### Updating the Message
-By default, the application will print the message "Hello Truly!". this message is passed to the application via an Systems Manager Parameter.
+By default, the application will print the message "Hello Truly!". this message is passed to the application via a Systems Manager Parameter.
 We can update the parameter to present a new message and redeploy the Fargate Service without making any adjustments to the application code or the Docker commands that initialize the container.

-* ** Note: the below AWS CLI command assumes the use of the *Default* AWS Profile for authentication.
+* **Note: the below AWS CLI commands assume the use of the *Default* AWS Profile for authentication.
 To use a Custom Profile, add *--profile {{custom-profile}}* to the command where {{custom_profile}} is the name of the name of the Custom profile.

 To update the message, run the following command from your terminal:

                 aws ssm put-parameter --name "/appconfig/MESSAGE" --value "{{Your Message}}" --overwrite --region us-east-1

-where {{your message}} is the message that you would like the application to present.
+*where {{your message}} is the message that you would like the application to present.*

 Then, re-deploy the Fargate Service by running the following command: